UK student visa requirements

 You can check your status to see whether you need a visa on the UK Visas and Immigration (UKVI) website.
 Click the link at the bottom of the page to find out more.

-How do I apply for a Tier 4 student visa?
+How do I apply for a Student Route visa?

-To apply for a Tier 4 student visa so you can study in the UK, you’ll need a Confirmation of Acceptance for Studies (CAS) number.
+To apply for a Student Route visa, you’ll need a Confirmation of Acceptance for Studies (CAS) number.
 INTO will send you your CAS once you have accepted your unconditional offer, paid your deposit and passed any additional checks.

 As part of your application, you may need to pay the ‘Immigration Health Surcharge’, which will give you access to the UK’s National Health Service.
 The costs can vary, so we recommend checking how much you’ll need to pay using the UKVI calculator tool.

-For full details on how to apply, you can read the latest UK visa guidance here.
-Visas can take up to 30 days to come through, so it is recommended that you apply as soon as you have received your offer.
+For full details on how to apply, you can read the latest UK student visa here.
+Visas can take up to 30 days to come through, so it is recommended that you apply as soon as you have received your CAS.

-When you apply for a Tier 4 student visa, you may need to produce a number of documents, along with your CAS .
+When you apply for student immigration permission, you may need to produce a number of documents, along with your CAS.
 These could include:

-- a current passport or other valid travel documentation with at least one page in your passport that is blank on both sides for your visa
+- a current passport or other valid travel documentation with at least one page that is blank on both sides (your visa will be printed here)

 - proof that you can support yourself financially and pay for your course